Estimating the size and distribution of networked populations with snowball sampling: Introduction

 \section{Introduction}

 Hard-to-reach populations are typically not covered by a sampling frame, thereby making recruitment a challenge for the investigator.
-As there is usually a contact pattern between the members of such populations, link-tracing sampling designs can be used to exploit the resulting and underlying network to find members to sample for a study.
+As there is usually a contact pattern between the members of such populations, link-tracing sampling designs can be used to exploit the underlying network to find members to sample for a study.
 Hence, there has been a growing interest in the use of link-tracing sampling designs to facilitate recruitment for studies based on these populations.
 A recent surge in the literature relates to inference procedures oriented around such designs for estimating attributes of networked populations.
-Although the literature on the subject is now quite extensive, methods to estimate the size of such populations, or even to study them when the size is unknown, have yet to be adequately explored.
-We contribute to this area by developing a strategy based on a complete one-wave snowball sampling design and model-based approach to inference.
-The new strategy permits for estimation of the population size as well as the distribution of the network topology.
+We contribute to this area by developing a new strategy based on a stratified setup, multi-wave snowball sampling design, and model-based approach to inference to estimate the full population size.
+The strategy also has the ability to estimate model parameters that govern strata assignments and presence of links between individuals.